ShreshthaSingh011/Web-design/README.md

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/cd604080-c3cf-442e-8ec8-f97b7f83721e)

 # Responsive Web Design by Building a Piano
 <div align="justify">Responsive Design tells your webpage how it should look on different-sized screens.
-In this course, you'll use CSS and Responsive Design to code a piano.
-You'll also learn more about media queries and pseudo selectors. </div>
+This is important for agility and adjustability of our application.
+In this course, I used CSS and Responsive Design to code a piano.
+I also learned about media queries and pseudo selectors. </div>

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/13acd14e-7fdc-4cbd-bda2-304b354e0517)